Midland Red: Coach services

 Midland Red started express coach services in 1921 with routes to Weston-super-Mare and Llandudno.
-Coach services expanded, and in 1934 Midland Red became a founder member of the Associated Motorways consortium.
+Coach services expanded, and after the acquisition of long-distance Cheltenham coach operator Black and White Motorways Ltd in 1930, in 1934, Midland Red became a founder member of the Associated Motorways consortium.

 Coach services were heavily reduced during World War II, but expanded again after the war.
 When the M1 motorway opened in 1959, Midland Red started non-stop express services between Birmingham and London, and later between Coventry and London.
 For the service, the company developed Britain's first high-speed motor-coach.
 A fleet of ten, capable of speeds of up to 85 mph, were built at the company's workshops at Edgbaston.
 The opening of the M5 motorway enabled the operation of express services between Birmingham and Worcester.

 Nationalisation

 When the railways were nationalised forming in 1947 under the Transport Act 1947, Midland Red became 50% state-owned.
-In 1968, BET sold its UK bus interests to the government, and on 1 January 1969 the company became the largest subsidiary of the National Bus Company (NBC).
-The livery was later changed from a deep red to the NBC corporate poppy red.
+In 1968, the BET's UK bus interests were sold to the state-owned Transport Holding Company, which in turn became the National Bus Company (NBC) the following year.
+Under NBC ownership, Midland Red's livery was changed from a deep red to NBC corporate poppy red.

-In 1973 the garages (with the exception of Digbeth Coach Station, Bearwood and Cradley Heath) and routes within the West Midlands county were transferred to the control of the West Midlands Passenger Transport Authority, leaving Midland Red with country and local routes mainly in Derbyshire, Herefordshire, Leicestershire, Nottinghamshire, Shropshire, Staffordshire, Warwickshire and Worcestershire and express services.
+Following the passage of the Local Government Act 1972, in 1973, Midland Red's garages and routes within the new metropolitan county of the West Midlands, with the exception of Digbeth Coach Station, Bearwood and Cradley Heath, were transferred to the control of the West Midlands Passenger Transport Authority, leaving Midland Red with country and local routes mainly in Derbyshire, Herefordshire, Leicestershire, Nottinghamshire, Shropshire, Staffordshire, Warwickshire and Worcestershire and express services.
+With the loss of garages and services in and around Birmingham, the company was renamed the Midland Red Omnibus Co. in March 1974.